The Quit India Movement - Struggle for Independence and Civil Disobedience

 1. The movement highly uses the power of civil disobedience and non-violent resistance as powerful tools for special and social alteration.

-1. The struggle instils a more robust sense of unity and brotherhood in India.
-It is a unifying force that brings people from diverse relations and backgrounds together.
+1. The struggle instilled a robust sense of unity and brotherhood in India.
+It was a unifying force that brought people from diverse relations and backgrounds together.

-1. The Quit India Movement is often compared with other independence movements, including American Revlon and African independence movements.
+1. The Quit India Movement is often compared with other independence movements, including the American Revolution and African independence movements.
 They reflect the resilience and determination of people to liberate themselves from colonial rule with self-determination.

 Quit India Movement: Year and Date